yasirkula/UnitySimplePatchTool/README.md

 - if you had previously set *Check Version Only* to *false*, try deleting a redundant file from *SelfPatcherBuild* (e.g. something from the *Mono/etc* subdirectory).
 When you launch the app, it will automatically detect this change and prompt you to update/repair itself
 - now, make some changes in the scene in Unity (e.g. add some cubes that are visible to the camera) and build it to another empty directory (let's say *SelfPatcherBuild2*)
 - [create a patch using *SelfPatcherBuild2* as *Root path* and *SelfPatcherBuild* as *Previous version path* while also increasing the *Project version*](https://github.com/yasirkula/SimplePatchTool/wiki/Creating-Patches#via-unity-plugin)
-- if you get an error message like `ERROR: directory ...\PatchFiles is not empty` while creating the patch, make sure to point *Output path* to an empty directory
+- if you get an error message like `ERROR: directory ... is not empty` while creating the patch, make sure to point *Output path* to an empty directory
 - if you launch the app, you'll see that it'll detect the update and prompt you to update itself to the latest version

 ### [LauncherDemo](Plugins/SimplePatchTool/Demo/LauncherDemo.cs)